Global Mind Tests

 Reaction Time Test

 This reaction time test measures how quickly you respond when a visual signal appears.
-When the area below turns green, click as fast as possible.
-Your reaction time is shown in milliseconds and can be compared with the average human reaction time.
+When the area below turns green, tap/click as fast as possible.
+Your score is shown in milliseconds, plus an estimated percentile and a 10-shot average you can track over time.

 Click to start

-Click the area above.
-When it turns green — click as fast as possible.
+Tap/click the area above.
+When it turns green — tap/click immediately.

 What is reaction time?